-Property Tax Exemption - Public Act 161 of 2013 (formerly Senate Bill 352) provides a property tax exemption to veterans who are rated 100%, totally and permanently disabled, by the Department of Veterans Affairs.
+Property Tax Exemption - Public Act 161 of 2013 (formerly Senate Bill 352) provides a property tax exemption to veterans who are rated 100%, totally and permanently disabled as a result of a service connected disability, by the Department of Veterans Affairs.
 This includes veterans rated 100% under Individual Unemployability.
 The exemption is also provided to unremarried surviving spouses of veterans who met this criteria at the time of their death.
 Veterans/spouses need to apply for the exemption annually and should contact one of our offices for further information.

-Veterans Identification Cards - Beginning Thursday, May 10, 2012 Oakland County Veterans will be able to obtain a Veterans ID Card through the Oakland County Clerks Office located in the Oakland County Courthouse, 1200 N. Telegraph Rd., Pontiac, MI.
+Veterans Identification Cards -Oakland County veterans are able to obtain a Veterans ID Card through the Oakland County Clerks Office located on the Ground Floor, Oakland County Courthouse, 1200 N. Telegraph Rd., Pontiac, MI.
 You must appear in person to be photographed and bring the items below:

 - Original military discharge papers (unless currently on file with our clerks office)